The budget is a detailed plan of the organization’s activities, aimed at achieving the goals of the organization for the

 To fulfill the budget, the coherence of actions of all participants in this process at all levels is necessary.

 Implementing and maintaining a budgeting system in an organization is impossible without transferring information from one department to another.
-Vertical information flows dominate the system of budgeting.
+Vertical information flows dominate the budgeting system.
 Managers of the highest level in the organization for the preparation of budgets do not possess knowledge known only to low-level managers and specialists.
 The information flow must be built on a “bottom-up” principle.
 Management has information about the organization’s position, capabilities, and prospects.

 The phases of the project budget cycle

 The budget process in the organization has a cyclical nature, equal to the time interval on which budgeting is carried out and for which the budget is developed.
-This interval is called the budget period.
+This interval is the budget period.

-1. Planning Phase (before the start of the budget period):
+1. Planning Phase (before the start of the project budget period):

 - Setting goals for the budget period.

 - Collection of information for the development of the budget period.

-- Analysis and synthesis of the information collected, the formation of the draft budget (see also the analysis of the financial results of the enterprise).
+- Analysis and synthesis of the information collected, the formation of the draft budget (see also the analysis of the enterprise’s financial results).

 - Evaluation of the draft budget and, if necessary, its adjustment.

 2. The phase of implementation (includes budget execution and current analytical procedures):

 - Project budget execution and current adjustment of indicators.

 - Current and final variance analysis.

 3. The final phase (preparation of final reports and their analysis):

-- Submission of a report on the implementation of the budget and analysis of the achievement of the organization’s goals during the reporting period.
+- Submission of a report on the budget implementation and analysis of the achievement of the organization’s goals during the reporting period.

 - Development of recommendations for adjusting the budget of the current period and developing future periods.